rskupnik/edgar2/refactor-plan.md

 ## Get rid of status check scheduled job

-## Make TOGGLE use /status as just another command
+## Make TOGGLE use /isEnabled as just another command

+TODO NEXT: Adjust frontend to new form of dashboard config file.
+Make TRIGGER call the endpoint defined as manual on click.
+Make CAM_SINGLE_IMAGE call the /pic endpoint on interval, same as now, but defined in a different way

 ## Get rid of getStatus() from DeviceClient